The Manual of the Psi

 Psikinetic Powers: perhaps one of the most dramatic disciplines of power, psikinetics is the process of manipulating both energy and matter, in either an animate or inanimate state, without physical contact.
 True mind over matter (and energy), a psikinetic has the ability to alter, destroy, or even create (to a small extent) objects in their environment, as he or she sees fit.

 Psimantic Powers: psimantic powers are essentially mind over magic, allowing their wielder to control the very forces of magic to produce various effects.
 This can involve manipulating the sorcery of others, inflicting direct damage to magical entities, and even the ability to cast spells on top of wielding psionics.
-A psychoturge can usually stand toe to toe with the strongest of mages.
+A psychoturge can often stand toe to toe with the strongest of mages.

 Psimotive Powers: this discipline of power involves controlling time and space themselves!
 A psimotive may use their abilities to easily move from one location to another, most often without crossing the physical spaces between them.
 More detailed uses of the psimotive discipline involve using characteristics of space and time against others, usually to devastating effect.